Betty Blue Eyes: Original London production (2011)

+Other productions

 The first production outside the UK and the shows American premiere took place at Music Theatre of Wichita in Wichita, Kansas from 24 to 28 July 2013.
 Music Theatre of Wichita previously recorded the North American cast album for George Stiles and Anthony Drewe's musical Honk!.
 The production was directed by Wayne Bryan and featured Justin Robertson, Larry Raben, Tracy Lore, and Mary Stout.

 In March 2014, a new production, directed by Daniel Buckroyd, opened at the Mercury Theatre, Colchester ahead of a UK Tour in a co-production between the Mercury Theatre Colchester, Liverpool Everyman & Playhouse, Salisbury Playhouse and West Yorkshire Playhouse.

-In February 2018, the first German-speaking production, directed by Christian Brey, will open at Musiktheater Linz, Austria under the title Betty Blue Eyes - Das Musical mit dem Schwein.
+In February 2018, the first German-speaking production, directed by Christian Brey, opened at Musiktheater Linz, Austria under the title Betty Blue Eyes - Das Musical mit dem Schwein.
 The German translation is provided by Roman Hinze.

+In March 2023, the first London fringe revival, directed by Sasha Regan, opened at the Union Theatre, London.
+The production had choreography by Kasper Cornish, musical direction by Aaron Clingham, set & costume design by Reuben Speed, lighting design by Alistair Lindsay, assistant direction by Michael Mather, assistant design by David Spence, stage management by Jack Evans, casting by Adam Braham and production by The Union Theatre & By The Sea Productions.